 Incontinence, which is classed as a disease by the World Health Organization (WHO), affects 5–7% of the world’s population.
 Many indicators point to the proportion of people affected increasing on a global scale as a result of an aging population.
 In five years, the population of the world over the age of 60 is estimated to pass the one billion mark.
 Market penetration is generally low for incontinence products, particularly among men.
 In Europe, the degree of penetration is less than 40%, while it is significantly lower in emerging markets.
 The occurrence of incontinence is two to three times more common among women than men and it is estimated that one-fourth of the world’s women aged over 35 will be affected at some point in their lives.

-Institutional care and homecare account for 60% of the global market for incontinence products.
+Institutional care and homecare account for about 60% of the global market for incontinence products.
 Here, the main focus is on supplying high-quality products combined with qualified advisory services that simplify handling procedures and reduce costs for care providers.
 The retail market accounts for approximately 40% of the global market.

 SCA is the world leader in incontinence products through its global brand TENA, which has annual sales in excess of SEK 10bn.

-SCA prioritizes high growth in all segments, strengthened global market leadership and a continued focus on building leading positions in Eastern Europe, Russia, Asia, the Middle East and Latin America.
+SCA’s global market share in incontinence products is more than double that of the second largest player.
+SCA is the market leader in Europe, Asia (excluding Japan) and Latin America.
+SCA prioritizes high growth in all segments, strengthened global market leadership and a continued focus on building leading positions in Eastern Europe, Russia, Asia, the Middle East

+SCA, with the TENA brand, has large growth potential in incontinence products thanks to an aging population and low market penetration.
 For the retail trade, SCA works with information, advertising and the development of increasingly discrete, comfortable, easy-to-use and effective products, always with the customer and consumer benefits in mind.